GiorgiModebadze/World_Development_Indicators/README.md

 3. Star Schema over Snowflake for DW Modeling
 4. Pandas / SQLAlchemy / Regex For ETL
 5. Matplotlib / Seaborn For on site Analysis
-6. Dash/Plotly for final reporting
+6. Dash/Plotly for final reporting | Second Option Apache Superset
 7. SQLite as DB
 8. Git for version control
 9. Agile over Waterfall for Project Development